syelle/uebersicht-widgets/README.md

 ## Dependencies
 - [Übersicht](http://tracesof.net/uebersicht/), which renders the UI and continuously runs scripts to fetch updates
-- [Okuda](http://www.pixelsagas.com/?download=okuda), a free-for-personal-use font similar to the font used in the LCARS interface.
+- [Okuda](http://www.pixelsagas.com/?download=okuda), a free-for-personal-use font similar to the font used in the LCARS Interface in Star Trek.

 ## Dev Setup
 - Install [Übersicht](http://tracesof.net/uebersicht/).